 With a slow turn, his arms found their way around her waist and her arms lifted and draped around his neck.
-He studied her face, noting the newly formed crow’s feet that appeared when she blinked and the small indents which he knew formed a set of perfect dimples that framed her crooked smile.
+He studied her face, noting the newly formed crow’s feet that appeared when she blinked and the small indents, which he knew formed a set of perfect dimples, that framed her crooked smile.
 She was perfect because she wasn’t perfect.
-He couldn’t help caressing her cheek, and her head dipped into his hand accordingly.
+He couldn’t help caressing her cheek, and her head dipped into his hand.
 It was a perfect dance, and, as he always did, he trailed his thumb across the apple of her cheek.

 Then, there were her blue eyes.
 They glistened in the moonlight.
-He was glad to have taken the time to add the window feature, but when the first tear formed at the crease of her eyes, he began to regret it.
-It shined like a tiny star, and he couldn’t bear to see it.
+He was glad to have taken the time to add the window feature, but when the first tears formed in the creases of her eyes, he began to regret it.
+They shined like tiny stars, and he couldn’t bear to see them.
 That’s when he knew the answer.

 “I cry because I know, one day, I will lose you,” he paused to release her waist and hold her face completely in his hands, “whether it is by a person or by age itself, I know I will lose you.”

 He dipped his head to press his forehead against hers.
 He couldn’t meet her eyes, not until he was done saying what he needed to say.

 “You will get sick, and there will be nothing I can do.
 What is the point in having all the money and the knowledge in the world when I can’t use it to save you?”